MPAS-Dev/compass/latest/_sources/users_guide/config_files.rst.txt

     system = single_node

     # whether to use mpirun or srun to run the model
-    parallel_executable = mpirun
+    parallel_executable = mpirun -host localhost

-    # cores per node on the machine
+    # cores per node on the machine, detected automatically by default
     cores_per_node = 8

-    # the number of multiprocessing or dask threads to use
-    threads = 8

 The comments in this example are hopefully pretty self-explanatory.
 In this example, the ``mpas_model`` path points to the current directory ``.``.
 You can